pivotal-cf/pivnet-resource/README.md

   Network.
 This is to provide a more consistent experience between uploading and downloading files.
   If `globs` is not provided, no files will be downloaded.
+  Files are downloaded to the working directory (e.g. `/tmp/build/get`) and the file names will be the same as they are on Pivotal Network - e.g. a file with name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.

 ### `out`: Upload a product to Pivotal Network.